aarmey/ml-for-bioe/website/index.md

 In our classroom, we will rely on each student being engaged in the conversation.
 To minimize distractions, please silence all phones.
 Computers are an extremely valuable research and learning tool and are encouraged in class.
 Please minimize use of your computer for unrelated activities, however, to avoid distractions.

 ## Grading:

-30%
-~ Final Project
+- Final Project (30%)

-30%
-~ Midterm
+- Midterm (30%)

-20%
-~ Homework Assignments
+- Homework Assignments (20%)

-20%
-~ Class Participation
+- Class Participation (20%)
+    - Review session activity
+    - Review questions in class
+    - Questions/engagement during final project presentations
+    - Getting feedback on project proposals before submitting
+    - General class participation

 ## Feedback